steven112163/ID-based-revised/README.md

-# Captive Portal for ID-based Network based on mininet
+# Captive Portal for ID-based Network on mininet

 ## Files